Forced-Alignment-and-Vowel-Extraction/fave-recode/README.md

       -d, --output_dest PATH     An output directory

     Other options:
-      -s, --scheme TEXT          Recoding scheme.
+      -a, --parser TEXT          Label set parser.
+Built in options are cmu_parser -s, --scheme TEXT          Recoding scheme.
 Built in options are cmu2labov and cmu2phila  [required]
       -r, --recode_stem TEXT     Stem to append to recoded TextGrid file names